 If you're trying to lose weight or cut up, choose the lower carbohydrate number.

-Using that scale a 150 pound person should eat between 27 and 54 grams of carbs and 27 grams of protein.
+Using that scale, a 150-pound 30-year-old should eat between 27 and 54 grams of carbs and 27 grams of protein.

 If you're overweight, the amount of carbs and protein you take in should be based on your IDEAL weight rather than your ACTUAL weight.

 [That comes to between .4 and .8 grams of carbohydrates per kg of body weight and .4 grams of protein per kg of body weight.]